Dare I say I made the best cheesy balls yesterday?

 There was something about the weird looking noodles and creamy bright orange cheese that threw me off.

 Yes, I was one of those odd ball kids, who hated mac and cheese, pizza, handburgers (wait, is it a hamburger or handburger?), and all those other foods kids usually enjoy.
 I lived off carbs.
 White pasta, white bread, sugary cereals, and french fries.
 Oh, and frozen peas.
-Seriously, I do not know how I was not a whale.
+Seriously, I do not know how I wasn’t a whale.